prevent a semi truck accident

 Nearly everyone in South Carolina sometimes relies on using the state’s 41,500-mile-long network of roads and highways.
 So it’s sobering to discover that a report compiled by Forbes Advisor at the end of 2022 ranked South Carolina as the second most dangerous state for drivers in the U.S., surpassed only by Montana.

-Based out of Greenville, we’re proud that The Clardy Law Firm has earned a reputation as a trusted, local firm of personal injury lawyers, specializing in getting our clients all the compensation they deserve and require to rebuild their lives after becoming the victims of life-changing road accidents.
+Based out of Greenville, we’re proud that The Clardy Law Firm has earned a reputation as a trusted, local firm of personal injury lawyers, focused on getting our clients all the compensation they deserve and require to rebuild their lives after becoming the victims of life-changing road accidents.

 Nevertheless, we naturally believe prevention is always preferable to compensation in the aftermath of an accident.
 As our experienced semi-truck accident attorneys sadly attest, some of the most serious accidents on our highways involve semi-trucks and trailers.